vanbumi/CodeJournal/Upwork/Cover Letter.md

 - all site were done by me from 0.
 I got just PSD files and did all responsive HTML coding for MAC/Win: FF/Chrome/IE/Safari.

-- I have great knowledge how develop well optimized DB and some NoSQL DB;

-My previous employers always complimented me that I have good creative taste.

-Based on my expertise I can recommend which framework template can be used to simplify cloning web site in future.

-Here are some of my projects: pengembanganpelabuhan.com, cmpbatam.com, pencerahansejati.com, erabaru.net, codemedio.tk, widyobumi.ga, vendorpernikahan.ga etc.
+Here are some of my projects: pengembanganpelabuhan.com, cmpbatam.com, pencerahansejati.com, erabaru.net, codemedio.tk, widyobumi.ga, vendorpernikahan.ga, sorongbisnis.com etc.

-I would glad to join your team/company.

-I am feel excited waiting an answer from you, thank you!
+I would glad to work with you, I am feel excited waiting an answer from you, you can contact me at anytime, thank you!

 Best wishes,

-Setyo umi (Dyo)

-Do not worry about my timezone I can be in touch whatever you want.
+S Widyo Bumi (Dyo)

 ## Short